terminalforlife/PerlProjects/source/apt-history/README.md

 # Installation Instructions

-Installation can be done with [Cito](https://github.com/terminalforlife/Extra/blob/master/source/cito), but it'll be a pain if you wish to include the man page and BASH completion support.

-  * Install via [APT History's DEB package](https://github.com/terminalforlife/DEB-Packages/tree/master/apt-history) for Debian- and Ubuntu-based systems.
-  * Install via APT History's [installation script](https://github.com/terminalforlife/PerlProjects/blob/master/source/apt-history/apt-history-installer).
+Installation can be done with [Cito](https://github.com/terminalforlife/Extra/blob/master/source/cito).
+Your best bet, however, is to install via APT History's [installation script](https://github.com/terminalforlife/PerlProjects/blob/master/source/apt-history/apt-history-installer).

 For a quick terminal one-liner, using the aforementioned installation script, you should be able to execute the following, assuming you have sudo(8):